Colorwall/Colorwall/readme.md

 > **SmartScreen Notice:**
 > If a "Windows protected your PC" message appears, select **More info → Run anyway**.
 > The application is not code-signed due to certificate costs.
-The project is fully open source.

 ---